acmeyer/open-source-coinbase-index-fund/README.md

 Create your own index fund on Coinbase Pro that replicates [Coinbase's Index Fund](https://am.coinbase.com).

 ## Why
-Coinbase released their [Index Fund](https://am.coinbase.com) in March.
+Coinbase released their [Index Fund](https://am.coinbase.com) in March 2018.
 However, it is restricted to accredited investors only and has a high 2% annual management fee.

 The goal of this repository is to give anyone the ability to have an index of all assets listed on Coinbase Pro with lower fees.